Your car may have handled the heat like a pro, but how will it do in the cold? October is Fall Car Care Month, the perfect time for winterizing cars.

 “Winter magnifies existing problems like hard starts, sluggish performance and rough idling,” says Rich White, executive director of the non-profit Car Care Council.
 “Whether you perform the check or maintenance yourself or go to the repair shop, its a small investment of time and money to ensure peace of mind, and help avoid the cost and hassle of a breakdown during severe weather.”

-To ensure that your car keeps running at its peak performance here is a Fall Car Care Checklist:
+To ensure that your car keeps running at its peak performance here 6 Fall Car Care Tips.

 - Proper tire pressure helps your car’s gas mileage.